Welcome to the Birds of North America Online!

 Nature Of Migration In The Species

-A change in wintering areas (and migration routes) suggested by recoveries of cormorants banded in S. Dakota; from Louisiana in 1930 to Texas and Mexico in 1960s (Drewlen and Fredrickson 1969).
+A change in wintering areas (and migration routes) is suggested by recoveries of cormorants banded in S. Dakota; from Louisiana in 1930 to Texas and Mexico in 1960s (Drewlen and Fredrickson 1969).
+King et al. (2010) indicated a potential shift inland for wintering cormorants in the Southeast due to the expansion of catfish aquaculture in the region.

 Timing And Routes Of Migration

 Patterns of coastal migration in New England, described by Nisbet and Baird (1959), continue with much greater numbers in 1990s (JJH).
-Flocks are generally observed along coast, except where they fly overland to bypass Cape Ann, MA, and again for Cape Cod.
-Small flocks appear in mid-Aug, but most migration observed 25 Sep–17 Oct.
+Flocks are generally observed along the coast, except where they fly overland to bypass Cape Ann, MA, and again for Cape Cod.
+Small flocks appear in mid-Aug, but most migration has been observed 25 Sep–17 Oct.
 Individuals arrive in wintering areas Sep–Nov.
-Some fly across open ocean (now winters regularly in Bermuda), but rarely seen during cruises in search of pelagic seabirds.
+Some fly across open ocean (species now winters regularly in Bermuda), but is rarely seen during cruises in search of pelagic seabirds.

-On Pacific Coast, migrants are evident in British Columbia from late Aug to early Nov; influx into inner coastal waters peaks in early Sep (Campbell et al. 1990).
-In coastal Oregon, migrants arrive Jul–Aug; east of Cascade Mtns., the last migrants depart Oct–Nov (Gilligan et al. 1994).
-Depart from Farallon Is., CA, after last young fledge in late Sep (Ainley and Boekelheide 1990).
+On the Pacific Coast, migrants are evident in British Columbia from late Aug to early Nov; influx into inner coastal waters peaks in early Sep (Campbell et al. 1990).
+In coastal Oregon, migrants arrive Jul–Aug; east of the Cascade Mtns., the last migrants depart Oct–Nov (Gilligan et al. 1994).
+Depart from the Farallon Is., CA, after last young fledge in late Sep (Ainley and Boekelheide 1990).
+Cormorants marked with satellite tags from a colony at the mouth of the Columbia River, OR, dispersed from the Columbia River estuary 1 Jul to 1 Dec (mean Aug 27th).
+All tagged cormorants had left the region by mid-Dec, with the exception of a small number of resident birds; post-breeding cormorants dispersed up to 1,805 km from the mouth of the Columbia River estuary; more than half of satellite-marked cormorants wintered north as well as south of the colony (Courtot et al. 2012).
+Both satellite tags and banding data indicate that cormorants on the Pacific Coast infrequently travel east of the Cascade-Sierra Nevada Range (Clark et al. 2006, Adkins and Roby 2010, Courtot et al. 2012).

 Little information available on daily duration; flights start soon after dawn and continue all day (Nisbet and Baird 1959).
 Some autumn departures observed as late as 10:00 for overland flights from Boston, MA, toward Narragansett Bay, RI (JJH).
 Spring departures observed at first light from overnight roosts on Lake Ontario (DVW).
 No published observations of cormorants migrating by night as well as by day, but flocks have been observed flying in late evening and few have been seen to stop and settle (Nisbet and Baird 1959).